Doag/PL-SQL-Conventions/articles/tables.md

 ###	Primary Key (PK) Columns:
 -	the value of the PK identifies a record – it must be unique for all records of the table
--	only one PK pro table
+-	only one PK per table
--	can be built up of one or more columns
+-	can be built up of one or more columns (composite key)
+- composite keys should have as few columns as possible - each additional column makes the key ineffective
 -	the value of a PK should not depend from other data columns
--	the value of a PK should not be changed after once created
+-	once created the value of a PK should not be changed
 - best practice: ```every table should have a PK!```
 - best practice: PK columns are always NOT NULL
 -	best practice: a surrogated PK, an extra single number column provided from a sequence with only one role – to build the PK, for example: id INT NOT NULL PRIMARY KEY

 ###	Unique Key (UK) Columns:
 -	UK is similar to the PK - the value of the UK identifies a record
--	Unlike the PK it is OK, if the value of the UK changes – the old and the new value must always be unique for all records of the table
+-	Unlike the PK it is not problematic, if the value of the UK changes – the old and the new value must be unique for all records of the table
--	can be built up of one or more data columns
+-	can be built up of one or more columns (composite key)
+- composite keys should have as few columns as possible - each additional column makes the key ineffective
 -	UK is optional
 -	there can be one or more UKs per table
 -	best practice: ```every table with a surrogate PK must have at least one UK!```